 Serve this recipe with a crisp green salad or a nice fruit salad using seasonal fruit.
 Some dinner rolls or savory scones would be a great addition to the meal, as would steamed asparagus or green beans if you aren't using them in the casserole.
 For dessert, some brownies, perhaps topped with a chocolate or white buttercream frosting, would be the perfect finish.
 Enjoy this recipe with family and friends.

-- Preheat the oven to 375 F. Spray a 13" x 9" glass baking dish with nonstick cooking spray.
+Preheat the oven to 375 F. Spray a 13 x 9-inch glass baking dish with nonstick cooking spray.
 Layer the potatoes, salmon, cheese, and peas in the prepared dish.

-- In a medium bowl, combine the cream, milk, mustard, salt, and pepper, making three layers so the food is evenly distributed.
+In a medium bowl, combine the cream, milk, mustard, salt, and pepper, making 3 layers so the food is evenly distributed.

-- Smooth out the top and sprinkle with the Parmesan cheese.
-At this point, you can cover the dish and refrigerate for 1 to 2 days if you'd like.
+Smooth out the top and sprinkle with the Parmesan cheese.
+At this point, you can cover the dish and refrigerate for one to two days if you'd like.